According to Yahoo Finance:

 DAVID KLEIN: So you’re right on the hodgepodge.
 And I would say as an alcohol industry veteran, the alcohol industry has dealt with that hodgepodge, you know, for the last 70-plus years, right?
 So that is exactly how alcohol looks with state regulations but federal oversight.
 And so from that perspective, I think that’s quite manageable.

 For Canopy, what it does is it allows us to enter the US and take control of the acreage business, which we have a right and/or obligation to assume control of upon permissibility event in the US.
 So it would allow us to enter the US.
-It would take away a lot of the uncertainty for businesses that are looking best generic levitra overnight at how to support this fast-growing cannabis industry in the US.
+It would take away a lot of the uncertainty for businesses that are looking tadalafil at how to support this fast-growing cannabis industry in the US.
 So I think cleaning up a lot of those uncertainties would be really advantageous to us and other players in the cannabis space.

 ZACK GUZMAN: Yeah, the big question mark still exists, though, when we think about, A, needing the votes, whether or not they’re going to get them, and then B, timeline-wise, when we look at that– some saying that’s probably been be around September that this would actually maybe make its way onto the floor there or start to get to maybe the voting stage– at least the fall.